shrink/examples/README.md

 ### Instantiate Examples

-An `Examples::class` instance holds your example template definitions and creates your examples from these definitions.
+An `Examples::class` instance holds your example definitions and creates your objects from these definitions.

 ```php
 use Shrink\Examples\Examples;